 In this paper, which builds on previous work we have published, we examine how different social media platforms – Facebook, Instagram, Tumblr, and Twitter – are used by LGBTIQ+ young people to explore identity, find support, and manage boundaries.

-You can access a link to the paper here.
+A news article about the findings can be found here, and you can access a link to the published paper here.
 Abstract below.

 If you would like a copy of the paper please email email@example.com